thoughtbot/ruby-science/release/book.md

 end
 ```

-With this convention in place, you can find all summaries by just looking in the
+With this convention in place, you can find all strategies by just looking in
-`Summarizer` module.
+the `Summarizer` module.
 In a Rails application, this will be in a `summarizer`
 directory by convention.

 Users also won't be able to instantiate anything they want by abusing our